KrzFra/angular-passOnEncapsulationDirective/README.md

     border: 1px solid red;
 }
 ```
-Angular uses randomly generated attributes, in this case `_ngcontent-rwb-c0`, to bind the CSS rules to the components HTML Elements.
+Angular uses randomly generated attributes, in this case `_ngcontent-rwb-c0`, to bind the CSS rules to the components HTML elements.
 But Angular only adds the attribute to the 'root' elements which are positioned directly in my template.
-In this case my css rule for `.mat-form-field-infix` will not be connected to the element and I will need to put it in the global `style.css`.
-This is especially tedious, when I want to display `.mat-form-field-infix` differently in several components and defeats the whole purpose of encapsulation.
+In this case my css rule for `.mat-form-field-infix` will not be applied to the element.
+I will need to put it in the global `style.css` where no encapsulation tag is added to the CSS class.
+But this becomes tedious quickly, expecially when I want to display `.mat-form-field-infix` differently in several components; and it defeats the whole purpose of encapsulation.

-## Example after
+## Example after:

 ### my-component.html
 ```html